RoryWirch/writeups/ocp4-postgres-db/how-to-build-a-db.md

 ## Outline:
 1. Introduction and justification
 2. Setting up a postgres container and PVC in OCP4
-3. How to interact with the database using port forwarding and pgadmin4
+3. How to connect the database to pgAdmin 4
-4. How to populate the database
+4. How to populate the database with csv files
 5. Glossary

-## Introduction and Justification
+##1.
+Introduction and Justification

 The visualization for the brew build time analysis project has been done using Grafana on an OCP4 instance.
 One of our experiments with the project involved studying whether lines of code for the Ceph project impacted brew build times.
 To study this,a tool was used to collect data on the lines of code in each Ceph version.
 This produced a csv file that included Ceph version numbers, git hashes, and a break down of the lines of code.